The ACF Skills Program was designed and developed to raise the standard of calisthenics

 Skills Medal examinations are held annually in March, and we encourage all calisthenic participants who have achieved Grade 4 to consider entering the Bronze Level examination.

-For more information please contact the CVI Convenor of the ACF Skills Program
+For more information please contact the Victorian Convenor of the ACF Skills Program

 Elizabeth (Liz) Hickey at firstname.lastname@example.org ; Tel 0419 222771